Happy National Poetry Month, friends. April is the coo-olest month!

 Thanks for reading our first poems, everyone.
 Come on back tomorrow and we'll do it again but better, always better.
 Still 29 poems to go!
 Exciting, ain't it?

-Friends, won't you comment, please?
-Alan and I would love to hear what you think.
-To comment, look for a red line below that starts Posted by Vince, then click once on the word comments in that line.
-If you don't find the word "comments" in that line, then look for a blue link below that says Post a comment and click it once.
+Friends, won’t you comment, please?
+Love to know what you’re thinking.
+To comment, look for a red line below that starts Posted by, then click once on the word comments in that line.
+If you don’t find the word "comments" in that line, then look for a blue link below that says Post a comment and click it once.
+Thanks!

 Ingat, everyone. ヅ

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17

 18 19 20 21 22 23 24 25 26 27 28 29 30